-The SMARTCore® Method was developed by Kaylee Cahoon, BCSI, CKMI, LMT, CPI.
+The SMARTCore® Method™ was developed by Kaylee Cahoon, BCSI, ATSI, LMT, CPI.

-Kaylee is a nationally recognized Movement Educator, Structural Integration Practitioner, former internationally touring professional modern dancer, former television and theater choreographer, and a teacher of teachers.
-Kaylee’s thirty plus years of exposure and training in various somatic movement methods such as the Pilates Method, Feldenkrais Method®, Ideokinesis, Eric Franklin, Alexander Technique, Bartenieff Fundamentals, as well as her own movement explorations combined with anatomy, physics, and neuroscience, provide the infrastructure for her perceptive and integrative teachings and work.
+Kaylee is a nationally recognized Movement Educator, internationally board certified Structural Integration Practitioner, certified Anatomy Trains practitioner, professional athlete Body Coach, creator of Structural Functional Bodywork™ and Movement Specificity Training™, former internationally touring professional modern dancer, former television and theater choreographer, and a teacher of teachers.
+Kaylee’s thirty plus years of exposure and training in various somatic movement methods such as the Pilates Method, Feldenkrais Method®, Ideokinesis, Bartenieff Fundamentals, and Laban Movement as well as her own movement explorations combined with anatomy, physics, and neuroscience, provide the infrastructure for her perceptive and integrative teachings and work.

-Kaylee founded the Franklin School of Performing Arts (1991-present), Pilates of Cool Springs (2004-2015), and developed the SMARTCore® Method (2014-present).
-She is grateful for the opportunity to bring her lifelong passion of movement and structural balance to the world of health and fitness.
+Kaylee founded and directed the Franklin School of Performing Arts (1991-2015), Pilates of Cool Springs (2004-2015), and developed the SMARTCore® Method™ in 2014.
+She is grateful for the opportunity to bring her life long passion with movement and structural balance to the world of health, fitness and sports.